microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 ### Follow common conventions for the `"version"` field

+When creating a new port, follow the versioning convention used by the package author.
+When updating the port, continue to use the same convention unless upstream says otherwise.
 For a full explanation of our conventions, see our [versioning documentation](../users/versioning.md#version-schemes).

+If upstream has not published a release in a while, do not change the port's versioning scheme to `version-date` in order to get the latest changes.
+These commits may include changes that are not production ready.
+Instead ask the upstream repository to publish a new release.

 ### Update the `"port-version"` field in the manifest file of any modified ports